PRTGRWL/MPXV_Scripts/README.md

 If you use these scripts in your research, please cite us as follows:

-  Preeti Agarwal, Nityendra Shukla, XXX, Sahil Mahfooz*, Jitendra Narayan* **Comparative Genome Analysis Reveals Insights into Driving Forces behind Monkeypox Virus Evolution and Sheds Light on the Active Role of Trinucleotide Motif ATC** 2023
+  Preeti Agarwal, Nityendra Shukla, Sahil Mahfooz*, Jitendra Narayan* **Comparative Genome Analysis Reveals Insights into Driving Forces behind Monkeypox Virus Evolution and Sheds Light on the Active Role of Trinucleotide Motif ATC** 2023

 BibTex: